das-developers/das2dlm/README.md

 The anoymous structure given for the second argument is a *slice structure*.
 The slice structure above indicates that a rank 1 array should be output and this is to be accomplished by holding the first index constant at 0 and letting the second index vary over all valid values.
-The fields in a slice structure are:
+The recognized fields in a slice structure are:

   * I - The first index
   * J - The second index